EuresTools/eVote-web/README.md

 * ~~Add a send email function to sent only the token for one specific member e.g. when a new token was generated after invalidation.~~
 * ~~On vote access freeze the poll, but there should be an option to preview it.~~
 * ~~Owner view rights checking on index/view and other grid listings etc.~~
-* Config interface by organizer to set parameters like after what attempts the poll is freezed.